Zhou Ping (gymnast)

 Zhou Ping (周萍 (Zhōu Píng); 18 February 1968) is a former female Chinese gymnast.

 Zhou was born in Dalian.
 She was admitted to the Chinese national gymnastic team in 1982.
-Zhou competed at 1984 Olympic Games, and won a bronze medal in Women's Team competition.
+Ping Zhou competed at 1984 Olympic Games, and won a bronze medal in Women's Team competition.
 She retired in 1985, and later studied at Shenyang Sports College.
-Zhou is currently a coach in Dalian Amateur Sports School.
+Ping Zhou is currently a coach in Dalian Amateur Sports School.